N/NE HOMEOWNERSHIP APPLICATION FOR PREFERENCE:

 Paper applications are available upon request for people who have a disability, need translation, or who have another barrier to applying online.
 To submit a paper application:

-- Completed paper applications must be postmarked no later than Thursday, February 22, 2018 to be eligible.
-Mail them to N/NE Preference Waitlist PO Box 28289, Portland, OR 97228
+Completed paper applications must be mailed and postmarked no later than Friday, May 3, 2019 to be eligible.
+Mail them to N/NE Preference Waitlist 421 SW 6th Ave, Suite 500 Portland, OR 97204.

 What information will I need to have to complete the application?